Graveyard

 5. Acquisition is an ending, not a verdict.
 We count an acquired tool as leaving the independent market; some live on inside the acquirer, many are quietly wound down.
 More on that below.

-The first thing the data settles is a framing we have used before: in 2026 the AI market sorts its exits into bought and buried, and the split is closer than you might guess.
-Of 170 endings, 65 (38%) were acquisitions and 105 (62%) were outright deaths.
+The first thing the data settles is a framing we have used before: in 2026 the AI market sorts its exits into bought and buried, and acquisitions now edge out outright deaths.
+Of 199 endings, 108 (54%) were acquisitions and 91 (46%) were outright deaths.

 That is a strikingly high acquisition share for any software category.
 It says the AI shakeout is not only a graveyard — it is also a clearance sale.
 A meaningful slice of the tools that stop existing as independent products do so because someone bought the team, the technology, or the customer list, not because the lights went out.
 We walked through the strategic logic of that in our piece on the 2026 AI consolidation; the dataset puts a number on it.